Former QPR chairman makes move for Birmingham takeover

+Former QPR chairman Gianni Paladini has confirmed to BBC WM that he is involved in a consortium interested in buying Championship Birmingham City for £25m.
 The Italian said former QPR owner and Renault motor racing boss Flavio Briatore was "categorically" not associated with it.

 "If you know what you're doing, you don't need to go and spend £10m on a player that then doesn't solve your problem," he said.